Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Unification of Layer Skipping

-To determine layers viable for skipping, we analyze cross-attention in addition to redundancy to ensure the inter-modality interaction is minimal.
+To determine layers viable for skipping, we analyze inter-modal attention in addition to redundancy.
 If inter-modality interaction is not minimal, then even if one modality has significant redundancy, its output is still necessary for processing in the other modality, so skipping is not viable.
-In Figure \ref{fig:llava_attn} we use the Visual Attention Ratio (VAR) from \cite{JiangCZLSY2025} to visualize the cross-attention between vision and text.
-Specifically, they define VAR for each head $h$ at layer $\ell$ for the $k$-th text token $\textbf{y}_k$ to be

-where $\textbf{A}_k^{(\ell,j)}(a_k, i)$ is the head-wise sum of the attention weights of the newly generated token $\textbf{y}_k$ assigned to the image token $\textbf{v}_i$.
-We, in particular, visualize just the VAR with respect to the answer token.
-From the plots in Figure \ref{fig:llava_attn} we see that in general across all datasets and models the early and late layers have minimal cross attention according to this metric in comparison to the middle layers.
-Previous work has described that this happens because the majority of visual information processing happens in these layers \citep{LinLLJ2025, ShangCXLY2025,ChorariaWBSWZSV2025, JiangCZLSY2025}.
+In Figures \ref{fig:llava_attn_1}--\ref{fig:llava_attn_3} we use the VAR from \citet{JiangCZLSY2025} to visualize the self-attention between vision and text.
+Specifically, VAR for each head $h$ at layer $\ell$ for the $k$th text token $\textbf{y}_k$ is defined as where $\textbf{A}_k^{(\ell,j)}(a_k, i)$ is the head-wise sum of the attention weights of the newly generated token $\textbf{y}_k$ assigned to the image token $\textbf{v}_i$.
+We visualize just the VAR with respect to the answer token.
+From the plots, in general across all datasets and models, the early and late layers have minimal cross attention according to this metric compared to the middle layers.
+Previous work has proposed this happens because the majority of visual information processing happens in these layers \citep{LinLLJ2025, ShangCXLY2025,ChorariaWBSWZSV2025, JiangCZLSY2025}.